MichaelABryant/heart-disease-prediction/README.md

 ## Heart Disease Dataset

-The dataset was gathered from [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).
+The dataset was gathered from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+disease).
 The dataset contains 14 variables and 303 patient records.

 ### Variables